 The best way to approach data security for a cloud-based tool like Jira is the Shared Responsibility Model:

 The Shared Responsibility Model explains that keeping your Jira account’s data secure is a shared responsibility between you, the account owner, and Jira.
 Jira takes care of the software, infrastructure and disaster recovery of the entire platform.
 You, as the user, are responsible for password security, permissions are given to users and third-party apps, and backups of the data you put into your account.

 Web app providers take extensive precautions to ensure their infrastructure won’t fail and to maintain ~99.98% service availability.
 They all have a security team that is dedicated to the platform’s availability.
 This is one of the many benefits of using a managed service like Jira.

 For instance, in the unlikely event that one of Jira’s data centres is crushed by a meteorite, the security team will recover the entire platform to the last backup.
 You might experience a few minutes of downtime, or even none at all depending on how fast they can react to the situation.

 But their backups cannot be used to recover a single account back to a previous point in time or to recover just a selection of your data, like a project, epic, or issue.

-While Jira suggests doing manual exports of your issues for Jira Cloud instances as a workaround, it’s not automated or user-friendly.
+While Jira recommends using native database backup tools for Jira Cloud instances as a workaround, it’s not automated or user-friendly.
 It also has a 48-hour back-off period, which isn’t ideal for those looking for faster backups.